coinext/coin2fun/README.md

 ## About Coin2Fun

->Coin2Fun is the most reliable web application that provides
->Ethereum lottery with cheap tickets to participate and earn big Ethereum rewards!
+Coin2Fun is not scam !
+We strive to make the most reliable web application that provides Ethereum lottery with cheap tickets to participate and earn big Ethereum rewards!

 **Want to earn some Ether? then, you are at the right place!**

 ## How to Join the Game

->Every 0.001 ETH spent on Coin2Fun Lottery counts as one ticket to participate.
+Every 0.001 ETH spent on Coin2Fun Lottery counts as one ticket to participate.

 ## Coin2Fun Prize Payouts